Victor2266/Blender-Multi-Frame-and-Camera-Batch-Render-Addon/README.md

 **WIP**
 You can enable or disable the render preview window for each camera, disabling this option will save on some RAM depending on the resolution of the image preview.
-Disabling this option will also lock up Blender until the render is finished so you'd have the close Blender to cancel a render partway through.
+Disabling this option will also lock up Blender until the render is finished so you'd have to close Blender to cancel a render partway through.
 The implementation of previews is a hacky solution that seems to work for me, disable the preview if it doesn't work.

 ## Installation: